soleneferon/my_own_repo_emissions_solene/README.md

 We can find nice color mixes on this website: [Coolors](https://coolors.co/)

 ### WEEK 8 - Task 4: App deployment
-_The app development team made the app running.
-The diary team updated the step to bring the app live and answered 2 questions:_

 *What other cloud service can be used to deploy apps from github repositories?